Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Analysis of Android Riders

-We can also observe that the use of the \texttt{HttpURLConnection.connect()} API call has increased over the last years.
-This API call when combined together with those related to privacy violations (e.g., \texttt{ContentResolver.query()}) is commonly used to exfiltrate personal information~\cite{fan2017dapasa}.
-This information is most likely sold on underground markets or used as part of a larger operation~\cite{onaolapo2016happens} (see Section \ref{sec:casestudy} for a case study discussing exfiltration of personal information). \texttt{HttpURLConnection.connect()} can also be used to retrieve new payloads, which is known as update attacks.
+We can also observe that the use of the \texttt{Http\-URL\-Connec\-tion.\-connect()} API call has increased over the last years.
+This API call when combined together with those related to privacy violations (e.g., \texttt{Content\-Resolver.\-query()}) is commonly used to exfiltrate personal information~\cite{fan2017dapasa}.
+This information can then be sold on underground markets or used as part of a larger operation~\cite{onaolapo2016happens} (see \S\ref{sec:casestudy:advertisment} for a case study discussing exfiltration of personal information). \texttt{Http\-URL\-Connec\-tion.\-connect()} can also be used to retrieve new payloads, which is known as update attacks.
 The use of more sophisticated attacks such as those requiring the support of a Command \& Control (C\&C) structure indicate a change in the way miscreants monetize their creations from the initial premium-rate fraud~\cite{suarez2014evolution}.
 This can be attributed in part to the proliferation of inexpensive bulletproof servers or robust botnet structures that allow campaigns to last longer~\cite{antonakakis2012throw,holz2008measuring}.